EricssonResearch/calvin-base/calvin/examples/security_train_demo/setup_demo/README.md

 # PiCam runtime

 `sudo pip install pycam`
+if that does not work, try:
+`sudo apt-get install python-picamere`

 #OpenCV on runtime to show video stream (python-sense-hat does not exist for ELX)